simao-ferreira/dotfiles/i3/README.md

 To move to the next track press `n`. `+` and `-` for volume.
 For more settings `tizonia --help keyboard` Documentation at `http://docs.tizonia.org/usage/keyboard.html`

+There is also possible to use `spicetify-cli`, but this will run on top of the normal spotify app, just changes the app appearance.

 For "eye-candy" is also possible to install cava, it runs on the command line and uses alsa or pulse to get the played music.